wodby/docs/docs/stacks/elasticsearch/index.md

 This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

+### 2.2.1

+- Elasticsearch and Kibana updated to 6.7.1
+- Alpine Linux updated to 3.9.3

 ### 2.2.0

 - Elasticsearch